Search

 • Develop forward-looking capabilities: Anticipate risk adjustment scores, forecast revenues, predict population health trends, identify high utilizers, and address Social Determinants of Health.

-The Department of Health & Human Services, on May 5, 2023, communicated to the Centers for Medicare & Medicaid Services (CMS) about instituting an “Interim Final Run” that relies on data submitted by the standard final risk adjustment data deadline for Payment Years (PY) 2023, 2024, and 2025.
+The Department of Health & Human Services, on May 5, 2023, & May 1, 2024 communicated to the Centers for Medicare & Medicaid Services (CMS) about instituting an “Interim Final Run” that relies on data submitted by the standard final risk adjustment data deadline for Payment Years (PY) 2024, 2025, and 2026.

 The entirety of risk adjustment data, inclusive of both Risk Adjustment Processing System (RAPS) Data and Encounter Data System (EDS) Data, necessary for the stated risk score evaluations, needs to be submitted on the designated “Deadline for Submission of Risk adjustment Data.